Piyush Goel

 Piyush Goel (born 1967) also referred as Mirror Image Man in the media, is an Indian writer, author, and world record holder, known for writing books in mirror image style.

+Career

 In 2012, he set the record by writing World's First Needle Book Madhushala of Harivansh Rai Bachchan by using needle in mirror image.
 World Records India certified his record on 2 August 2011 for his mirror image rendering of the Bhagavad Gita.
 His was the first mirror image version of the Bhagavad Gita, according to the Hindustan Times.
 Goel is the recipient of Holder Republic Award.